Skip to content

 How to Make Each File Explorer Window Run Separately in Windows 11

-This lets each File Explorer window run as its own separate program.
-If one window freezes or encounters an error, it won’t affect any other open File Explorer windows.
+This setting treats each File Explorer window like its own mini-program.
+If one window freezes or has an issue, the other windows you have open will continue to work perfectly fine.

 ⚡ Quick Answer